September 12-14th, 2023

 • Socialize with ISA+21 Members

-• Silent Auction closes at 10pm
+• Silent Auction bidding closes at 10:00pm

-Dress Code: Cocktail
+Dress Code: Cocktail or Semi-Formal

 Thursday, September 14th (optional)